-All student medication should be brought to the clinic without exception.
+The district prohibits students from possessing or self-administering medications while on district grounds, on district transportation or during district activities unless explicitly authorized in accordance with this policy.
+All student medication must be brought to the clinic without exception.
 All medication must be brought to school by the parent in the original container and clearly labeled.
 Students who carry medication in their possession without permission of the principal will face disciplinary action.
 No personnel are permitted to give medication, including over-the-counter medications at school unless brought to the clinic by the parent and a permission slip is completed and signed granting permission for the medication to be taken.
-Policy JHCD Note: All medication not picked up at the end of the school year will be destroyed.
+Please see policy JHCD for full policy.
+Note: All medication not picked up at the end of the school year will be destroyed.